persteenolsen/express-ejs/README.md

- This NodeJS Express Application is made using:
+ This Node Express Application was made using:

     - NodeJS
     - The Express framework